DaylightDragon/HostedVideoStream-Docker/README.md

 ### Ports to open on your router

-You only need to open the Frontend's port, which is 5220 by default
+You **only need to open the Frontend's port**, which is 5220 by default

 ## Installation